PatHightree/Looking-Glass-batch-tools/Docs/DavinciResolve.md

       - Render the clip
       - Davinci will
         - Render the frames into a subfolder
         - Assemble the frames into a quilt with the correct parameters in the name

+#### Note
+You can uncomment the last line of the python script to automatically view the quilt

 ## Davinci Resolve script setup
 Resolve uses python as a scripting language.